gem-coop/governance/Gem.coop-Governance.md

 1. All members of the PLC must meet at the AGM at least once per year.
 This will ideally be in person, on a synchronous video call.
 For accessibility a synchronous text chat option should be available.
 The AGM date must be given with at least two months' advance notice.

-1. The quorum to vote on resolutions of the PLC is a majority of its members.
-In an electronic vote, a voting period of one week replaces the quorum requirement.
-Any approved resolution will take effect immediately.

-1. A majority of the entire membership of the PLC is required to pass an ordinary resolution.

 1. The PLC will annually review the status of all members and remove members who did not vote in the AGM and then did not re-affirm a commitment to Gem.coop.
 Voting in the AGM confirms that a member wishes to remain active with the project.
 After the AGM, the PLC will ask the members who did not vote whether they wish to remain active with the project.
 The PLC removes any members who don't respond to this second request after three weeks.

-1. The PLC will appoint the members of the TSC by ordinary resolution.
+1. A majority vote of the PLC will appoint the members of the TSC.

 1. Any member may refer any financial questions, AGM questions or code of conduct violations to the PLC.
 All technical matters must instead be referred to the Project Leader and technical disputes to the TSC.
 Members will make a good faith effort to resolve any disputes with compromise prior to referral to the PLC, Project Leader or TSC.